Silver Comet Trail

 About the Route

-The entire runs from Esom Hill all the way to Smyrna.
+The entire route runs from Esom Hill all the way to Smyrna.
 The western section is more bucolic, with a mixed landscape of pine stands and farmland.
 At dusk, the countryside comes alive with animal sounds.
 The eastern section runs through residential areas, including housing developments with private trail access.

 As the trail continues east from the AL/GA state line, the trail passes by the town of Cedartown, which features a restored train depot and many refreshment stops.
 From here, the trail passes the small town of Rockmart and nearby baseball and recreation fields.